COLORADO SPRINGS DOMESTIC VIOLENCE ATTORNEY

 It is widespread to see couples subtly work against each other.
 People who have no idea of their rights in a relationship are more likely to suffer.
 Unfortunately, violence and physical abuse among intimate partners due to this type of abuse is rising in Colorado.

 Forced sex, even by a spouse or regular sexual partner, is a crime.
-Colorado domestic violence law is clear, and the punishment is severe in a situation where one is forced to participate in degrading sexual activity against their will.
+Domestic violence law in Colorado is clear, and the punishment is severe in a situation where one is forced to participate in degrading sexual activity against their will.

 DOMESTIC VIOLENCE DOES NOT DISCRIMINATE